It’s a Journey, Not a Race: Embracing Growth’s Ups and Downs

 Why We Expect Growth to Be Linear (But It’s Not)

-Have you ever noticed how success is often depicted as a perfectly ascending graph?
-Or how social media makes everyone else’s life look like it’s moving forward in one smooth, glittery glide?
+Have you ever noticed how success is often shown as a perfectly rising line—smooth, steady, always going up?
+Or how social media makes everyone else’s life look effortless, like they’re gliding from one win to the next with a filter of perfection?

 But the truth?
 Real growth doesn’t work like that.
-It’s more like hiking through unknown terrain—sometimes you’re climbing, sometimes you’re slipping, and sometimes you’re just sitting on a rock trying to catch your breath.
+It’s messy, unpredictable, and sometimes painfully slow.
+Think of it less like climbing a staircase and more like hiking through unknown terrain—sometimes you’re pushing uphill, sometimes you’re slipping on loose ground, and sometimes you’re just sitting on a rock trying to catch your breath.

 And that’s not failure.
 It’s part of the process.